jaystevens/bitbucket-backup/README.md

 - SSH Keys are not tested by me, they may or may not work.
 - tested repo listing using API Tokens
 - tested Clone/Update/Fetch-LFS with API Tokens
+- add support for reading API Token from environment variable 'BITBUCKET_API_TOKEN'
+    - this can prevent the api token from being in your shell history or visible to `ps`
+    - FYI this spawns git commands with the base64 auth header when connecting over HTTPS